theTejMahal/InstaCal/README.md

 2. Confirm the information
 3. Send to mobile Calendar

-Implementation for andriod devices - soon to come!
+Implementation for Andriod devices - soon to come!